 Mistake: Low Quality Posts

-In addition, when making a post, please do so with as high a level of quality as possible.
-Make your points very clear, and get straight to the point.
-If required provide context, link to other relevant discussions (no advertising though, please!) and generally make your post appealing through proper formatting and other means.
+When making a post, always do so with as high a level of quality as possible.
+Make your points clear, concise, and if required provide context, e.g. link to other relevant discussions (no advertising though, please!).
+If your post is longer, consider its formatting and using aids such as images.
 Low quality posts are often deemed so because they lack depth, seem low effort, have poor grammar/formatting, or are just generally seen as bad by common sense.
 This happens often and seriously enough that many users dub this as shitposting.

 Often times you will see users post a comment or make a remark, then put “/s” at the end.
 If you’re wondering what this means, it is a means of indicating sarcasm.
 I can’t tell you how many times I’ve seen people in any forum, oblivious of this, take a remark seriously that wasn’t intended to be interpreted in that manner.
 The origins of this annotation are from other discussion mediums such as Reddit.